 These guidelines are not applicable to WSCC Standing Committees or other WSCC Groups for which membership policies are defined in the Council Agreement.

 Too many members can cause a group to become unwieldy, and members lacking qualifications in the group's field of primary responsibility can impair the group's productivity and effectiveness.
-Proper use of these guidelines will enable the Chairman of a group to establish the appropriate membership to ensure that the group's assignments are completed in an effective and productive manner.
+Proper use of these guidelines will enable the Chair of a group to establish the appropriate membership to ensure that the group's assignments are completed in an effective and productive manner.

-A copy of these guidelines should be provided to each new member of a group by that group's Chairman.
+A copy of these guidelines should be provided to each new member of a group by that group's Chair.

 II.
 Subcommittee, Work Group and Task Force Membership Guidelines -

 Members must be willing to attend group meetings and accept assignments to fulfill the responsibilities of the group.
-As an example, the Chairman may typically request that a new member act as Secretary of the group.
+As an example, the Chair may typically request that a new member act as Secretary of the group.

 Members must have sufficient expertise in the group's primary field of responsibility.
 At least two years of experience in the group's primary field of responsibility is strongly encouraged and the Member's present in-house assignment should be in the field applicable to the Group's activities.

+Membership should include representatives with knowledge covering the range of issues that the Standing Committee(s) to which the group reports may expect this group to report on.
+The intent is that the group should have the expertise to discuss the range of issues that may be raised at the Standing Committee(s) when discussing group recommendations.
+The group Chair should monitor group composition and seek additional members as appropriate.

 The number of members in each group should be such that the group is able to effectively complete its assignments.
 No fixed number is set forth here, as the optimum size of a group may vary depending upon the nature of its activities.
-It is the obligation of the group's Chairman to see that the group does not become too large (or too small) to function effectively.
+It is the obligation of the group's Chair to see that the group does not become too large (or too small) to function effectively.

-In general, overall membership should reflect a reasonable balance of representation from the four major WSCC areas - Northwest Power Pool Area (NWPP), Rocky Mountain Power Area (RMPA), Arizona-New Mexico Power Area (AZ-NM) and California-Southern Nevada Power Area (CA-SNV).
+In general, overall membership should reflect a reasonable balance of representation from the four major WSCC areas - Northwest Power Pool Area (NWPP), Rocky Mountain Power Area (RMPA), Arizona-New Mexico-Southern Nevada Power Area (AZ-NM-SNV) and California-Mexico Power Area (CA-MX).

 In general, overall membership should reflect a reasonable balance of representation from the various types of WSCC organizations - private, public, federal, and provincial.